top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

-When we are in our home towns, or our own countries, we are used to the ways of life in these places.
-These are where most of us grew up, live, and carry on our daily activities with ease as we are accustomed to the surroundings, social norms, communal behaviours, etc. But when we are in foreign places, everything surrounding us changes — some mildly, some drastically.
-Living in safe — or perceived "safe" — places can make us overly complacent and give us a false sense of safety when we go travelling to other places.
-We tend not to expect any bad things to happen to us in that short happy moment when we are abroad.
+When we are in foreign places, everything surrounding us changes — some mildly, some drastically.
+Living in safe — or perceived "safe" — environment can make us overly complacent and give us a false sense of safety when we travel to other places.
+We tend not to expect anything bad to happen to us in those short happy moments when we are going abroad.

 Well, usually no bad thing is expected to happen, except only in unforeseen circumstances — when you least expected it.
+It's Murphy's Law.

 What can the "bad things" be?
 Many.
 In worst cases, deaths or disabilities due to accidents, or unforeseen natural disasters, or serious injuries requiring long and expensive medical treatments.
 Milder cases can be trip cancellations, lost or damages to personal properties, etc. In almost all of these examples, there are usually financial losses or expenses that we, including you, are not expecting to incur before embarking on any trips.
 And this is where travel insurance comes in.

-The objective of a travel insurance is to cover unexpected expenses that may be incurred by you or your family members due to unforeseen circumstances while travelling.
-Though it cannot prevent mishaps from happening to you or prevent lost or damages to your belongings, it can insure against the costs (or part of it) that are incurred as a result.
+The objective of travel insurance is to cover unexpected expenses that may be incurred by you or your family members due to unforeseen circumstances while travelling.
+Though it cannot prevent mishaps from happening to you or prevent loss or damages to your belongings, it can insure against the costs (or part of it) that are incurred as a result.

 Disclaimer: